Irish racing would need no more than 10 days to start up again

 The success of having run ten fixtures behind closed doors before the ban on sport was introduced - plus international examples of other major jurisdictions continuing to race despite Covid-19 - means racing could be the first major sport to resume if circumstances allow.

-HRI has said it is determined the sport should maintain a “race ready” position so it can begin as soon as possible when the government says so.
+HRI has said it is determined the sport should maintain a “racing ready” position so it can begin as soon as possible when the government says so.

 It’s chief executive said on Monday that given any green light racing will be ready to stage action again within a week to ten days.